NEVADA GOVERNOR SIGNS BILL

 Once operational, the CCB will have complete control over marijuana licensing.
 There is no word yet on when licensing activity will resume.
 In recent months, the Department of Taxation has implemented a freeze on all license transfers due to ongoing lawsuits regarding the state’s licensing process and reports of potential corruption within the marijuana licensing process.
 In addition to assuming control over the licensing process, the CCB will also have regulatory control and oversight authority regarding laboratory testing and marijuana product safety.

 The CCB will also be vested with disciplinary authority that will include the ability to limit, condition, suspend or revoke marijuana licenses and related registrations, as well as the ability to impose monetary penalties.
 You can read more about CCB Discipline Proceedings here.

 If you or your business is being investigated for any alleged violation of Nevada’s marijuana laws or related regulations, call The Wright Law Group, P.C. today.
 Nevada’s marijuana industry is growing, and the processes and regulations regarding licensing and discipline are in a state of flux.
 If you are under investigation for a marijuana license related infraction, it is important that you speak with a law firm that is up to date on the latest developments and changes regarding marijuana licensing and regulation.
 The Wright Law Group, P.C., can help.
 Our attorneys have several decades of complex litigation and administrative law experience, and we are keeping up to date on the latest developments in Nevada’s marijuana industry.
-If you need help or have questions, call us now at (702) 405-0001 or email us.
-Our consultations are always free and confidential.
+If you need help or have questions, call us now at (702) 405-0001 to arrange a consultation.